The power of cash flow forecasts

 When forecasting sales, take into account when you’re likely to get paid – it might take one or two months for the bulk of your payments to come through.

-Your business should endeavor to collect money owed quickly, and delay outgoing cash as long as possible without upsetting your creditors.
+Your business should endeavour to collect money owed quickly, and delay outgoing cash as long as possible without upsetting your creditors.
 In an ideal world, your customers would pay for your products or services in cash – however, that’s not normally the case.

 When conducting market research on your potential customers, ask them how they’re most likely to pay for their purchases.
 Consider this a starting point for mapping out your business’s payment terms.